plq/mimi/draft-arslan-mimi-outer-03.md

 JMAP standard specifies JSON as serialization format.
 We think JSON has some fundamental shortcomings like missing an integer type or being text-only.
-So we propose the msgpack format as serialization format for MIME-INK.
+So we propose the msgpack format as serialization format for MIMI-INK.

 Some other key differences with the JMAP Email object are as follows: